Planning When Single Again

 Whether due to divorce or death, you are now single again.
 You may have children, and even grandchildren.
 In any event, you need to create (or revisit) your estate plan.

-Did you know the law requires every adult to make his or her own personal, financial and health care decisions?
+Did you know the law requires every adult to make his or her own personal, financial, and health care decisions?
 As a single person, your next of kin may include diverse family members.
 If you do not have your parent(s) and/or sibling(s) available, then distant relatives may be contacted to make health decisions for you if you are unable to.
-If no one is available, then there would be a delay in health care decisions, which could delay necessary care.
-Your financial management would also be in limbo without a legally appointed person named to act for you.
-You need to think now about who would make these basic decisions if you were legally unable to do so due to a serious injury or illness, incapacity or mental impairment?
+If no one is available, there may be a delay in health care decisions, which could delay necessary care.
+Your financial management could also be in limbo without a legally appointed person named to act for you.
+You need to think now about who would make these basic decisions if you were legally unable to do so due to a serious injury or illness, incapacity or mental impairment.

 Unless you legally appoint the decision-maker of your own selection in advance through proper planning, then an emergency room doctor can act not to delay necessary care.
 If that is not possible, a court will select an agent for your health and financial decisions.
-While the judge will likely appoint a family member, the court process to accomplish this is long, expensive and can be a burden to your family.
-The documents you need to solve this possible emergency and delay are the power of attorney and the health care proxy, in which you will appoint the agents of your choice to act for you.
+While the judge will likely appoint a family member, the court process to accomplish this is long, expensive, and burdensome to your family.
+The documents you need to solve this possible emergency and delay are the Power of Attorney and the health care proxy, in which you will appoint the agents of your choice to act for you.

 What if you remarry?
 Will you execute a prenuptial agreement to set out an agreement for your support and care and address your division of assets and responsibilities?
-If you fail to plan or be clear about your wishes by using a trust, a last Will or prenuptial agreement, you may risk losing about half of what you have at your death or divorce, thereby reducing your own children and grandchildren’s share to go into a new relationship with a mutually agreeable estate plan.
+If you fail to plan or be clear about your wishes by using a Trust, a last Will, or a prenuptial agreement, you may risk losing about half of what you have at your death or divorce, thereby reducing your own children’s and grandchildren’s share.
+You need to go into a new relationship with a mutually agreeable estate plan.

 Topics to Consider When you are Single Again: